mnit-rtmc/iris/docs/development.md

 If there are no errors, the new rpm file should be in the `build/rpm/RPMS/noarch/` directory.

+## Eclipse

+See `etc/eclipse-development.cfg` for instructions to run IRIS within the Eclipse IDE.

 ## Contributing

 [Bug reports] and feature requests are welcome and encouraged!
 Please create an